newrelic/terraform-provider-newrelic/website/docs/r/infra_alert_condition.html.markdown

   * `integration_provider` - (Optional) For alerts on integrations, use this instead of `event`.
   * `runbook_url` - (Optional) Runbook URL to display in notifications.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+  * `id` - The ID of the Infrastructure alert condition.

 ## Thresholds

 The `critical` and `warning` threshold mapping supports the following arguments: